ankitaiisc/ankitaiisc.github.io/_posts/gradschool.md

   <li><a href="https://s.tech.cornell.edu/phd-syllabus/">PhD Syllabus by Mor Naaman</a>. </br>
     Many interesting thoughts and perspectives from an advisor's point of view.
 Know it before you sign up!</li>
   <li> <a href="https://s.tech.cornell.edu/phd-syllabus/">Philip Guo’s Experience (PhD Grind)</a> </br>
-  An honest account of Phillip Guo’s PhD journey in Computer Science, a good read to understand the hiccups, challenges and the triumps of a PhD journey.</li>
+  An honest account of Phillip Guo’s Ph.D. journey in Computer Science, an excellent read to understand the hiccups, challenges, and triumphs of a Ph.D. journey.</li>
 </ul>

 ## Scientific Writing - Taming the Beast